-File Name=/tmp/a Version=0
+File Name=/tmp/a Version=0 Flags=0 Offset=3084288

-- The -c flag is used to display information in colon-separated format. - The -h flag is used to display information about the file, such as the hostname and machine model, and serial number of where the data was produced. - The -b and -e flags give a time-based view of the information. - The -t flag gives a record-based view of the information.
+- The -c flag is used to display information in colon-separated format. - The -h flag is used to display information about the file, such as the hostname and machine model, and serial number of where the data was produced. - The -b and -e flags give a time-based view of the information. - The -t flag gives a record-based view of the information. - The -@ flag gives records specific to a Workload Partition.